helwy/tayar/README.md

 - Admin boolean for users, and dashboard / control panel only accessible to them.
 - Admin layout with a fixed top navigation bar and a fixed sidebar.
 Unified navigation items variable.
 - Frontend layout template.
+- Adjustments to make Arabic text look better in the UI.

 ## Installation - التثبيت